paulbjensen/paulbjensen/employerDescriptions/new-bamboo.md

+- Joined the UK's leading Ruby on Rails consultancy.
-- Joined New Bamboo shortly after leaving Naked, and began by working on an internal moderation service called 'ModMonkey'.
+- Began by working on an internal moderation service called 'ModMonkey'.
 - Developed the Single-Sign-On web service for Amnesty International UK.
-- Continued working with Amnesty International UK on their social activism project [Protect the Human](http://www.protectthehuman.com/).
+- Continued working with Amnesty International UK to deliver their social activism project [Protect the Human](http://www.protectthehuman.com/).
-- Worked on the content-sharing API for the Vodafone 360 service.
+- Worked on a new project for Vodafone to develop a mobile-based social network.
 - Worked on Amnesty International's AICrisis widget & Facebook application.
-- Worked on New Bamboo's project management product, [Truestory](http://truestoryapp.com/).
+- After AI, I turned to working on an internal project management product called [Truestory](http://truestoryapp.com/).
-- Team Leader on the redesign and development of [Spabreaks](http://spabreaks.com/).
-Increased online sales by 33%.
+- I was the Team Leader on the redesign and development of [Spabreaks](http://spabreaks.com/), an 8-month project that increased online sales by 33%.